Santa Ana Drowning Injury Lawyer

 A significant portion of our jobs as Santa Ana personal injury attorneys consists of negotiating with insurance companies and opposing attorneys to achieve a fair and just settlement of our clients’ legal claims.
 Negotiation is half art, half science.
 At Aitken * Aitken * Cohn, we take pride in our powers of persuasion, but we also recognize the necessity of arming ourselves with evidence and legal precedent to make our clients’ cases to the representatives of those who have a legal liability to them.

 One particular area of focus in which we excel in establishing damages our clients should receive for the destruction wrought by accidental drowning.
-Frequently, we team with financial and medical experts to help us in the often grim, but necessary, task of calculating what our clients’ claims are “worth” when a drowning involves a fatality or leaves its victim with permanent disabilities and long-term medical needs.
+Frequently, we team with financial and medical experts to help us in the often grim, but necessary, task of calculating what our clients’ claims are “worth” when a drowning involves a fatality or leaves its victim with permanent disabilities, on long-term disability and long-term medical needs.
 Armed with sophisticated analyses, we make our case to insurance adjusters and opposing counsel, urging them to use reason and empathy to make a fair offer in settlement.

 As Trial Lawyers